 Yes, this is possible under certain conditions.
 Please note the following information:

-Note: At the University of Hohenheim, the instructions for occupational safety must be taken into account:
+Note: At the University of Hohenheim, the instructions on occupational safety must be taken into account:

-At the mobility station (at the Fleet Management center) it is possible to charge the batteries of pedelecs in lockers.
+At the mobility station (at the Fleet Management center) it is possible to charge the batteries for pedelecs in lockers.
 You need to bring your own charging cable and charger.

 Showers are available to all university employees at the following locations on campus: